Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

 \begin{lemma} During the $\dbamc$ protocol on a population where $m = cn$ for $c \ge 4$ and adversarial leak rate $\beta \le (a \log N)/N$ for $a \ge 1$, each stage of Phase 2 with initial value $\hat y = m/k$ for $16 \le k \le m/(600a \log m)$ completes within $1200cn$ total interactions with probability at least $1 - 4N^{-\alpha} - N^{-\alpha/6}$ for $\alpha \ge 1$ when $N$ is sufficiently large. \end{lemma}

-The proof of Lemma~\ref{lemma:dbcl-phase2-steps-smallB} is again nearly identical to the proof of Lemma~\ref{lemma:dbcl-phase2-steps-largeB} (save for the adjustments to the upper bound of $\beta$ and $k$), and thus we omit a full proof for readability.
+The proof of Lemma~\ref{lemma:dbcl-phase2-steps-smallB} is again nearly identical to the proof of Lemma~\ref{lemma:dbcl-phase2-steps-largeB} (save for the adjustments to the upper bound of $\beta$ and $k$), and thus we omit the full proof for readability.

-\paragraph{Concluding the Proof} \ Finally, we use the preceding Lemmas to prove the main $\dbamc$ with leaks result of Theorem~\ref{thm:dbcl-main} For convenience, we restate the Theorem:
+\paragraph{Concluding the Proof} Finally, we use the preceding lemmas to prove the main result of Theorem~\ref{thm:dbcl-main}, which characterizes the full behavior of the $\dbamc$ protocol in the presence of leaks.
+For convenience, we restate the theorem:

 \thmdbclmain*